webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Cleanse.md

 ---
 aliases:
-  - Cleanse
+- "Cleanse"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Cleanse
 - Character-Arc
-title: Cleanse
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Cleanse
 >Someone or something has been contaminated, probably by evil spirits, radiation, a deadly virus, foul magic, or the like, and you want to rid them of such influences or contaminants.
 This could also be a curse, a possession, an infestation, or something else.